 SECTION II.
-STATEMENT OF PURPOSE DESCRIBING GENERAL INTENT AND PROPOSED GOALS
+STATEMENT OF PURPOSE DESCRIBING GENERAL

+INTENT AND PROPOSED GOALS

-The general intent and goal of the Grand Island Economic Development Program is to provide well paying jobs to the citizens of Grand Island, Nebraska, by encouraging and assisting local businesses to expand as regards job creation and capital investment and to recruit new qualified businesses which results in creation of jobs and expansion of the tax base.
+The general intent and goal of the Grand Island Economic Development Program is to provide well paying jobs to the citizens of Grand Island, Nebraska, by encouraging and assisting local businesses to expand, as regards job creation create jobs and capital investment invest capital. and An additional goal is to recruit new qualified businesses which results in creation of jobs and expansion of the tax base.
+The impact of the Program will be based on the results attained by the approved applicants.
+The following are the measurements: jobs created and retained by the approved applicants as measured at the end of ten years, the dollars invested by the approved applicants' in fixed assets and business equipment over the ten years and the growth in valuation of the approved applicants' real property.
 The success of the Program will be measured by the number of jobs created and retained for the length of the Program, the total dollars invested in fixed assets, i.e., buildings, new commercial real estate and business equipment and finally, the growth in total valuation in the City.
-Each project will be considered on its merits, but priority will be given to jobs created and/or retained at or above average wage and benefits for the community.
+Each applicant project will be considered on its merits, but priority will be given to jobs created and/or retained at or above average wage and benefits for the community.